 Substation, Copenhagen Airport

-In the year 2000 a bridge connecting Denmark and Sweden was built close to Copenhagen Airport.
-Like the airport itself, the whole area has been characterized by tremendous development.
-The need for electricity has grown, and so a new transformer station has been built to handle high-voltage power and better meet consumer needs, not only for private homes but also for trains, industrial applications and airport installations.
+In 2000, a bridge was built close to Copenhagen Airport, connecting Denmark and Sweden.
+In addition, the airport and the surrounding area underwent tremendous transformation.
+As a result, the demand for electricity grew, and a new switch station was built to handle high-voltage power and better meet consumer needs, not only for private homes but also for trains, industrial applications and airport installations.

-The sub-station’s location is directly determined by the maximum cable length from transformer to consumer.
+The switch station’s location is dictated by the maximum cable length from transformer to consumer.
 The site itself is a narrow triangle, wedged in between the motorway and the railway tracks running above and below ground.
-The cylindrical building is visible from all sides and is the last landmark that drivers see as they reach the bridge leading to Sweden.
-The sub-station’s huge transformers develop waste heat, which is expelled naturally via the 1.5-metre-wide gallery between the building’s inner concrete structure and the glass facing.
-During the building of the sub-station the project was complemented with a discount supermarket, a petrol station and a fast-food restaurant on the neighbouring site.
-These three functions were gathered in a low glass building.
-Its circular design echoes the substation’s shape and ensures a smooth traffic flow as well as excellent parking.
+The huge transformers at the switch station develop waste heat, which is expelled naturally via the 1.5-metre wide gallery between the building’s inner concrete structure and the glass façade.

-What is more, the building lends a rarely seen elegance to these three auxiliary functions.
-The glass façade consists of nearly 2,500 glass plates that have been polished on the three visible edges.
-The fourth edge is matte and lit with fibre-optic cables.
-The visible edges glow faintly, giving the building a radiant and graceful appearance even at night.
-Solar cells on the structure’s roof power this decoration, which was created in cooperation with the renowned Danish artist Ingvar Cronhammar.
-The building’s spectacular appearance has given rise to articles and illustrations in newspapers and magazines.
+The glass façade consists of nearly 2,500 glass plates that have been polished on three edges.
+The fourth and visible edge is matt and lit with fibre-optic cables, giving the building a radiant appearance at night.
+This lighting feature was created in cooperation with the renowned Danish artist Ingvar Cronhammar.